-An Independent Study is an individually negotiated learning program of approximately 150 hours, and as such, represents a significant learning opportunity for the student.
+An Independent Study is an individually negotiated learning program of approximately 150 hours representing a significant learning opportunity for the student.
 It provides a framework that allows students to design, negotiate and manage their own program of study based on their existing experience and knowledge as well as their long-term intentions.

 To be eligible to propose an ITI Independent Study you must:

-If you meet these required qualifications and have reached an agreement with a professor in the Library and Information Science (LIS) department, you may apply to register for the 3-credit course 04:547:460 Independent Study.
+If you meet all required qualifications you may apply to register for the 3-credit course 04:547:460 Independent Study using this application:

 With input from your faculty sponsor, you will describe the details of your Independent Study, the number of meetings and specific course requirements, and then download and complete the ITI Independent Study Application.